 The most beautiful cities in Germany

-- There are cities with Roman origins and remains such as Trier, Cologne, Regensburg and Mainz.
+- Cities with Roman origins and remains such as Trier, Cologne, Regensburg and Mainz.

 - Medieval cities such as Nuremberg, Erfurt, Bamberg and Worms and the half-timbered Harz region towns of Goslar, Quedlinburg and Wernigerode.